Heathers: the Musical is a rock musical adaptation of the 80s cult classic Heathers.

 - Prison Rape: Ram and Kurt's ghosts are excited about the idea of Veronica getting sent to "Lady Prison."

 - Properly Paranoid: When J.D. begins circulating his "petition," Veronica urges Heather Duke to just throw it away, saying she's sure J.D.'s up to no good, even if she doesn't know what.
 She's right, of course.
 The so-called petition was just a way to get everyone in the school to sign something - specifically, a suicide note, allowing J.D. to plant a bomb and make it look like a mass suicide.

-- Punch Clock Villain: Heather McNamara only does what the other Heathers tell her to do.
+- Punch-Clock Villain: Heather McNamara only does what the other Heathers tell her to do.
 She's much nicer when she's not around them.
-It's implied the only reason she participates in their bullying is because she's afraid she might be bullied herself if she left the group.
+It's implied the only reason she participates in their bullying is that she's afraid she might be bullied herself if she left the group.
 Her fears are unfortunately well-founded.
 However, Veronica gives her someone to bond to when Heather Duke turns on Heather McNamara when the former strikes back for all the abuse about bulimia that the latter and Heather Chandler piled on her, knowing the dead Heather Chandler can't save the latter now.

-- Race Lift: Heather Duke in the original Off-Broadway is played by Alice Lee, an asian actress and in the closing Off-Broadway and Hudson Theatre is played by Kristolyn Lloyd, a black actress.
+- Race Lift: Heather Duke in the original Off-Broadway is played by Alice Lee, an Asian actress and in the closing Off-Broadway and Hudson Theatre is played by Kristolyn Lloyd, a black actress.
 The London production has T'shan Williams, another black actress, playing Duke.

 - Reckless Gun Usage: J.D. carrying a loaded gun around (and at one point accidentally having it pointed at Veronica) is part of the reason Veronica breaks up with him.